-Among his research interests, presentations and publications are his studies of the presence of surrealism, mysticism, postmodernism, the un-centered subject, as well as the notion of the paradigm shift in Iberian literatures and cultures as present in Contemporary Peninsular poetry.
-He is also interested in Postcolonial themes surrounding Luso-African literatures (African literatures in Portuguese language), particularly Contemporary Angolan poetry, as well as the presence of the Postcolonial in Iberian poetics.
-His creative work includes poetry composed in English, Portuguese, and Spanish, elaborating on the themes of love, travel, and the potential barriers to communication we construct for ourselves.
+Dr. Simon instructs courses in the areas of Hispanic and Lusophone cultures and literatures, Portuguese language, and Spanish language.
+Among his research interests, presentations and publications are his studies of the presence of surrealism, mysticism, postmodernism, the un-centered subject, and the notion of the paradigm shift through literary and cultural manifestations vis-à-vis Contemporary Iberian poetry.
+He has also written on themes of nationality in the Post-colonial context of Luso-African literatures (African literatures in Portuguese language), particularly Contemporary Angolan poetry, as well as on the presence of the Postcolonial voice in Iberian poetics.
+His own original poetry, composed in English, Portuguese, and Spanish, elaborates on the themes of love, travel, and self-imposed barriers to interpersonal relationships and communication.

 Ph.D., The University of Texas at Austin

 B.A., Boston University